News and Events 2026

 The Centre of Reference, Albukhary International University (AIU), successfully organized CORPY TALK Series #8 titled “Ramadan Ready: Nourishing the Mind & Soul Through Reading” at the AIU Library.
 The session aimed to inspire students and staff to prepare for Ramadan not only physically, but also spiritually and intellectually through purposeful reading and reflection.
 Featuring Mr. Nidhoil Mohamed Ibrahim as the speaker and moderated by Ms. Kyi Nuu Phyu Sin, the session explored practical ways to welcome Ramadan with stronger spiritual discipline and mindful preparation.
 The discussion highlighted personal reflections on how to mentally prepare for the holy month, the importance of selecting meaningful reading materials such as religious texts and reflective books, and strategies for balancing academic responsibilities with spiritual commitments, particularly from the speaker’s experience as a former AIU student.
 Participants also gained practical tips on time management, consistent reading habits, and setting intentional goals to maximize both intellectual growth and spiritual enrichment during Ramadan.
 The session served as a meaningful platform for reflection, reinforcing the Centre of Reference’s commitment to promoting holistic learning and nurturing values-driven knowledge within the AIU community.

-Knowledge Connect: Expert Librarians Series #3: Institutional Repository: From Scholarly Content to Research Visibility.
+Knowledge Connect: Expert Librarians Series #3: Institutional Repository: From Scholarly Content to Research Visibility

 11 February 2026